Welcome to the Ivanti Security Controls REST API

 This help system provides information to help you get started using the REST API feature in Ivanti Security Controls.

 The API feature provides a simple RESTful interface with lightweight JSON-formatted responses that enables you to read and write data to/from the program.
 The feature allows you to automate many of your day-to-day operations, saving you considerable time and effort.
 The REST API allows you to fully integrate Ivanti Security Controls into your orchestration and automation systems.
+If you have any issues with the API or this documentation, contact Ivanti support.

 Each resource collection in this RESTful API is identified by a unique URL.
 For example: